-Acknowledgements
+Acknowledgements Open access funding provided by Budapest University of Technology and Economics (BME).
 The author thanks István Pilisi for carrying out all the measurements and his employer the National Media and Information Authority, Budapest, Hungary for providing the equipment.
 The author thanks Keiichi Shima, IIJ Innovation Institute, Tokyo, Japan for his help in map646 related issues and also for reviewing the manuscript of this paper.